 Twos want to hear that they are wanted.
-The Two says, “Be my friend… come to dinner with me… tell me what you think about me… be in my life.”
+The two says, “Be my friend… come to dinner with me… tell me what you think about me… be in my life.”
 Twos want a lot of reassurance that you need them, like them, that you aren’t going away, and that they are important to you.
-Twos want to be needed so badly they can be easily used in relationship, but if you get to needy they will leave because the Two can’t meet all of your needs and everyone else’s.
+Twos want to be needed so badly they can be easily used in relationship, but if you get too needy, they will leave because the two can’t meet all of your needs and everyone else’s.

 Twos will instinctively read your emotional status and will tell you what they think you want to hear.
 Encourage them to tell you what they actually think and feel instead.
 This is tricky because they are forthcoming about saying what they want, but those statements are often about what you want.
 Twos want to connect with you and they will adjust their own desires to match yours in an effort to relate and win you over.

-Sadly, Twos suppress their own needs and then project them onto other people.
-Twos hide how needy they are because they are afraid that if they express their needs their emotions will get out of control.
-Twos forget their own needs, but end up finding them in the needs of other people.
-They fear that if they named their needs that something might break inside them and a torrent of neediness might unleash within them.
-This sounds like, “If I started to cry I would never stop,” or “If I told you one need it would lead to an endless onslaught of needs and you couldn’t meet them all so let’ just not talk about it.”
-They are so afraid to express needs because they are afraid they won’t be met and they don’t know how to deal with that.
+Sadly, twos suppress their own needs and then project them onto other people.
+Twos hide how needy they are because they are afraid that if they express their needs, their emotions will get out of control.
+Twos forget their own needs but end up finding them in the needs of other people.
+They fear that if they name their needs that something might break inside them and a torrent of neediness might unleash within them.
+This sounds like, “If I started to cry, I would never stop,” or “If I told you one need, it would lead to an endless onslaught of needs, and you couldn’t meet them all, so let’s just not talk about it.”
+They are so afraid to express needs because they are afraid they won’t be met, and they don’t know how to deal with that.
 Twos must learn that no feeling is final.
-When a feeling is actually encountered it washes over us like a wave and then passes on, leaving us with only damp remnants of the emotion.
+When a feeling is actually encountered, it washes over us like a wave and then passes on, leaving us with only damp remnants of the emotion.

-If you are close to a Two and desire to be an active partner in their Enneagram work then enter into a covenant with them where they regularly state one need a day or week.
+If you are close to a two and desire to be an active partner in their Enneagram work, then enter into a covenant with them where they regularly state one need a day or week.
 Then talk about the need, where it comes from in their life, and how their need might be met in a healthy way.
-No need is bad or defective; they merely tell us something about ourselves.
+No need is bad or defective; needs merely tell us something about ourselves.
 Unfortunately, our compulsive efforts to meet our needs can lead to unhealthy behavior.

-Twos spend their days meeting the needs of other people and then they reward themselves by giving into their compulsions (e.g. shopping, food, sex, etc.).
-The compulsion is unique for each Two.
-Watch for this pattern in a Two and encourage them to name their compulsion and explore their own unmet needs.
+Twos spend their days meeting the needs of other people, and then they reward themselves by giving into their compulsions (e.g. shopping, food, sex).
+The compulsion is unique for each two.
+Watch for this pattern in a two, and encourage them to name their compulsion and explore their own unmet needs.